-Ranked Choice Voting allows voters to rank candidates from first to last choice on the ballot.
-A candidate who collects a majority of the vote wins.
-If there’s no majority, then the last-place candidate will be eliminated and votes reallocated.
+With Ranked Choice Voting, voters rank their top 5 candidates from first to last choice on the ballot.
+A candidate who collects a majority of the vote, fifty percent plus one, wins.
+If there’s no majority, then the last place candidate will be eliminated and votes reallocated.
 The process is repeated until there’s a majority winner.
-Watch the 60 second explainer from Santa Fe, NM below for more info.
+Watch this 60 second explainer here.

 New York City has a unique opportunity to bring transformative change to how New Yorkers vote.
 The 2019 Charter Revision Commission is considering Ranked Choice Voting as a possible recommendation to be approved on the ballot by voters in November.
 RCV:NYC strongly urges the Commission to recommend a top five candidate Ranked Choice Voting system for all city offices in primary and special elections.